jaison247/PI-Vision-Custom-Symbols/tutorials/timeserieschart/README.md

     <div id="container" style="width:100%;height:100%"></div>
     ```

 1. Now we need to initialize the symbol.
 We will add an `init` to the symbol's prototype and define the `init` function.
 The `init` function will have stubs for data updates and resizing events.
-The resize function is called by the PI Coresight infrastructure anytime the symbol is resized.
+The resize function is called by the PI Vision infrastructure anytime the symbol is resized.
 The resize function is passed the new width and height of the symbol.

     ```javascript
     (function (CS) {